-For a given Class of Service instance, Performance Metrics MAY be specified over any given subset of two or more UNIs on an EVC.
+For a given EVC and Class of Service instance, Performance Objectives MAY be specified over any given subset of the Ordered Pairs of UNIs (describing transmission direction) on the EVC.
+Once a subset of UNI pairs is defined, then all attributes in this section SHALL have performance objectives applying to that subset.
 Section 10.4 provides examples on how to structure these metrics to be UNI-oriented and EVC-oriented.